Techniv/node-cmd-conf/license/readme.md

-**CMD-CONF** is a module for Node.JS plateform.
+**Node-CMD-Conf** is a module for Node.JS plateform.
 It analyse the node lauch commande line to extract and return parameters.

 This program is free software: you can redistribute it and/or modify